craig-sd/san-diego/src/plans/plan.md

 ### Afternoon
 In my opinion the beaches up north where we live are nicer and less tourists than down south.
 This may be a good day to chill at [Moonlight beach](../outdoors/ocean/#moonlight-state-beach) until your check-in time.

-If you want to do a hike I recommend the Torrey Pines Extension since it is nice and well known to tourists.
+If you want to do a hike I recommend the Torrey Pines Extension since it is nice and not full of tourists.

 If you want to do a walk I'd recommend parking on 5th street in Del Mar, carefully cross the train tracks, and walk along the tracks south until you get to the path of purple flowers.